What will our legacy be?

 As businesses, local governments, and organizations strive to solve pressing challenges, the Trust brings these key actors together.
 Working together, we leverage collective knowledge, creativity and resources for a greater impact than any of us can make alone.

 Common Purpose is a leadership development organization that specializes in cross-boundary leadership.
-A not-for-profit, we run programmes in over 100 cities worldwide.
-Founded in 1989, we have over 75,000 alumni globally.
-Our leadership development programmes inspire and equip people to work across boundaries.
+A not-for-profit, we run programs in over 100 cities worldwide.
+Founded in 1989, we have over 80,000 alumni globally.
+Our leadership development programs inspire and equip people to work across boundaries.
 This enables them to solve complex problems in organizations and in society.